View our neckties with the links on the left.

 After you've confirmed the appropriateness of a tie's shape, next feel the fabric.
 If it's made of silk and it feels rough to the touch, then the silk is of an inferior quality.
 Silk that is not supple is very much like hair that's been dyed too often.
 It's brittle and its ends will fray easily.
 If care hasn't been taken in the inspection of

-Besides giving body to the silk necktie, the lining helps the tie hold its shape.
+Besides giving body to the neck tie, the lining helps the tie hold its shape.
 The finest-quality

 neckties today are lined with 100 percent wool and are generally made only in Europe.
 Most other quality

-silk necktie must be strong, as this would suggest that the silk is heavy and therefore expensive.
+necktie must be thick, as this would suggest that the silk is heavy and therefore expensive.
 In fact, in most cases it is simply the insertion of a heavier lining that gives the

 After you've examined the lining, take a look at the tie just above the spot where the two sides come together to form an inverted V. In most quality ties, you will find a stitch joining the back flaps.
 This is called the bar tack, and it helps maintain the shape of the tie.